 - Spinach.
 I always have spinach.
 Always.
 If I don’t, I’m headed to the store.

 - Onions.
-A must have in the fridge.
+A must have for so many recipes.

 - Garlic.
 Duh.